3.6 Tenant Fees

 - the landlord or letting agent takes all reasonable steps to enter into a contract before the deadline for agreement but, the contract-holder fails to take all reasonable steps to enter into a contract before that date, the holding deposit may be retained by the landlord.

-There is provision within the rules for the person receiving the holding deposit (usually landlord or agent) to give “prescribed information” to the payer.
-A failure to give the prescribed information would result in the holding deposit having to be repaid even if there were some reason outlined above allowing it to be retained.
-At the time of writing, no prescribed information has been published and this is something to look out for.
+A failure to give the specified information would result in the holding deposit having to be repaid even if there were some reason outlined above (except contract holder giving false information) allowing it to be retained.

 Payment in the Event of Default